ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 2. _The second layer_ - (located in the middle), is a number of decoding servers that execute translation jobs.
 These servers can run decoders performing one-to-one language translations, and there may be multiple instances thereof for the same or different models.
 To generalize, each decoder might be able to translate from a bunch of languages into a bunch of other languages and then the middle layer servers can run one or more multiple instances of similarly or differently configured decoders, each.
 3. _The third layer_ - (located on the right side), is the layer of various instances of the Language, Translation, and Reordering models.
 Once again, each server can can run multiple instances of the same or different models to distribute the workload.
 Any decoder is free to use any number of model instances running in the third layer.

-The communication between the layers here is suggested to be done using JSON over WebSockets as JSON  is a wel established industrial format and from practice WebSockets is the fastest non-proprietary asynchronous communication protocol over TCP/IP.
+The communication between the layers here is suggested to be done using JSON over WebSockets as JSON  is a well established industrial format and from practice WebSockets is the fastest non-proprietary asynchronous communication protocol over TCP/IP.
 However, in case of significant network communication overhead the design allows for the system components to be run locally on the same physical computing unit or even to be build into a monolithic application for a complete avoidance of the socket communications.
 The latter is achieved by simply providing a local implementation of the needed system component.

 Note that, the Load Balancer component has the same interface as the translation services behind it.
-Therefore, more complex deployment scenarious are possible.
+Therefore, more complex deployment scenarios are possible.
 There latter are discussed in [Multiple translation servers with load balancers](#multiple_translation_servers_with_load_balancers).

 ###The current design
 Below we will describe the configurations in which the translation system can be used at the moment.